Forethought-Technologies/AutoChain/README.md

 ## Workflow Evaluation

-It is notoriously hard to evaluate autonomous agent in LangChain or AutoGPT.
+It is notoriously hard to evaluate generative agent in LangChain or AutoGPT.
 Agent's behavior is nondeterministic and susceptible to small change to the prompt.
 It can be really hard to know if your agent is behaving correctly.
 The current path for evaluation is running the agent through a large number of preset queries and evaluate the generated responses.
 However, that is